Assisted Living Facilities in Maryland

-In Maryland, negligence or abuse of a resident can be defined as “physical, sexual, mental, or verbal abuse, or the improper use of physical or chemical restraints or involuntary seclusion.”
-Examples of physical abuse or neglect that could happen at an assisted living facility include,
+In this state, negligence or abuse of a resident can be defined as “physical, sexual, mental, or verbal abuse, or the improper use of physical or chemical restraints or involuntary seclusion.”
+Examples of physical abuse or neglect that could happen at an assisted living facility include:

 - Bedsores or pressure ulcers